 Bible.org's commentary on today's readings in First Corinthians titled "Paul's Closing Words" is at this link.

-Psalms - Okay, so the U2 fans out there will know that the band released a song called "40" in 1983 on their "War" album, inspired by Psalm 40.
+Psalms - Okay, the old-school U2 fans out there will know that the band released a song called "40" in 1983 inspired by Psalm 40.
 The band took most of the lyrics for this song straight from the early verses of this Psalm - and I quote here from the song, not the Psalm per se - "I waited patiently for the Lord, He inclined and heard my cry.
 He brought me up out of the pit; Out of the miry clay.
 He set my feet upon a rock; And made my footsteps firm.
 Many will see; Many will see and hear."
-The full lyrics from the song and some commentary are at this link.
+The full lyrics from the song are at this link.
 The song also could have also been called "6" because the refrain is from Psalm 6 verse 3 - "How long, O LORD, how long?"
 A quote from Bono on the song from the link above is this - ""'40' became the closing song at U2 shows and on hundreds of occasions, literally hundreds of thousands of people of every size and shape t-shirt have shouted back the refrain pinched from 'Psalm 6': 'How long to sing this song.'
 I thought of it as a nagging question - pulling at the hem of an invisible deity whose presence we glimpse only when we act in love.
 How long...hunger?
 How long...hatred?
 How long until creation grows up and the chaos of its precocious adolescence has been discarded?
-I thought it odd that the vocalising of such questions could bring such comfort; to me too.""
+I thought it odd that the vocalizing of such questions could bring such comfort; to me too.""
 Has anyone heard U2 play "40" in concert before?
-I did once back on the Joshua Tree tour way back in 1987.
-It's a beautiful song - written really by David!
-Okay, enough U2 for one post... :)
+I did twice - once back on the Joshua Tree tour way back in 1987 and again in 2005 on the Vertigo tour.
+It's a beautiful song - which was really written by David!

 Proverbs - Beautiful Proverb verse 1 to start off the 22nd Chapter of Proverbs!
 "Choose a good reputation over great riches, for being held in high esteem is better than having silver or gold."
 Do you believe this Proverb to be true?
 Which do you seek after more - a good reputation or money?
 You know though, the more I think about this Proverb I have some concerns about it.
 Only in that if we seek after having a good reputation, then we may really be focusing on ourselves and how other people look at us, rather than focusing on Kingdom things.
 We may decide to do something because it's "popular", rather than it being "right."
 We may give to the poor with blazing trumpets because this will help our reputation - but Jesus clearly said we should not do this.
 Does this make sense?
 I mean given the choice of a good reputation or being rich, this Proverb is clearly true.
 But it's not enough.
 That's why we need to read the entire Bible to get the full context of everything else that surrounds any 1 particular verse in the Bible, like this one.
 One verse is not enough.
 It's truth.
 But not enough.
 We need the entire Bible.
 Good for you for going through the One Year Bible this year!
 Please do keep up your study of the entire Bible beyond just this year.
 We need the entire Bible for our entire life...